minecrafter/votifier-tester/README.md

 ## Deployment

-You can deploy this project any way you want, but I choose to deploy it atop [Heroku](https://www.heroku.com) as it is fairly low-hassle.
+You can deploy this project any way you want.
+As-is, you can easily deploy it with Docker or Heroku.
+The live instance uses Heroku for now
+(I'm likely to move it to a VPS at some point).

 ## Questions